Home

 Serve hot.
 If making ahead, chill and then reheat thoroughly.

-I often make a large batch of my German red cabbage recipe and keep it in the fridge for a couple of days.
+I often make a large batch of my red cabbage recipe and keep it in the fridge for a couple of days.
 It tastes even better!
+You can also freeze it, which I often do.

-Don't worry if you don't have all the herbs spices.
-I can assure you it will still taste delicious.
+Don't worry if you don't have all the herbs and spices, I can assure you it will still taste delicious.

-Return from Red Cabbage Recipe to German Vegetable Recipes
+Return from German Red Cabbage Recipe to German Vegetable Recipes

 Return from German Red Cabbage Recipes to Authentic German Recipes Home